-Problematic social, cultural and political moments, the themes of humanity, human loneliness, existence and the quality of post-modern existence (Paul Cadden, Vincent Giarrano, Rod Penner, Denis Petterson) are all great topics.
+Problematic social, cultural, and political moments, the themes of humanity, human loneliness, experience, and the quality of post-modern existence (Paul Cadden, Vincent Giarrano, Rod Penner, Denis Petterson) are all great topics.
 In this regard, Hyperrealism follows other variants of realism - it naturally responds to external circumstances.
-For some, such as the artists of the older generation in Central and Eastern Europe, the goal (Zdeněk Beran, Theodor Pištěk) is a return to reality as an entity with aesthetic and artistic potential.
-Thanks to its proximity to the visual experience of human eyes and its evident self-reflexiveness, it is an exceptional starting point in exploring the limits of painting, the image and their purpose and possibilities (Gerhard Richter, Chuck Close, Zdeněk Beran).
-However, that is why in many cases it works just as one of the possible art strategies (contemporary Romanian painting).
-The fundamental question is the veracity of what we see and the meaning of that which is seen.
+For some, such as the artists of the older generation in Central and Eastern Europe (Zdeněk Beran, Theodor Pištěk), the goal is a return to reality as an entity with its own aesthetic and artistic potential.
+Thanks to its proximity to the visual experience of human eyes and its evident self-reflexiveness, it is an exceptional starting point in exploring the limits of painting, the image, and their purpose and possibilities (Gerhard Richter, Chuck Close, Zdeněk Beran).
+However, that is why in many cases it works just as one possible of all the art strategies (contemporary painting from Cluj or Leipzig).